nikk-gr/nikk-gr/README.md

 Generally works with microservice architecture.
 Chef design engineer in the past.

-I'm currently working on a web application for interaction with counterparties.
-Main features:
- - Making and storing commercial proposals based on the requests
- - Making up of air handling units from available parts based on required operating point
- - Drawing up a datasheet, specification and technical drawing based on the result of previous step
- - Sending a commercial proposal and specification to the ERP system

 ## ⚒️ My technical stack is
  - Golang
  - OpenAPI / Swagger